Compensation For Neck Injuries

 A neck injury can have complications felt elsewhere in the body, sometimes for years following the accident.
 This can be alleviated with chiropractic care, physical therapy and pain medication.

 A neck injury can cost you thousands in medical bills, lost wages and other costs that might not be immediately obvious at the time of your injury.
 If you were injured in an accident caused by another party’s negligence, you have the right to seek compensation for your damages through a personal injury claim with the help of an Appleton neck injury lawyer.
 To learn more, contact our team of experienced Appleton personal injury lawyers at Hammett, Bellin & Oswald, LLC.
-Contact our team online or call 920-202-8872 to schedule your initial consultation with us.
+Contact our team online or call 920-202-8872 or toll-free at 866-720-0009.